linroger/Finance-Notes-and-Marginalia/Financial Instruments/A Practical Guide for Actuaries and other Business Professionals..md

 The present value of this multiple payment income stream at $t=0$ is $d\cdot\ddot{a}_{n}+(1)v^{n}$

-Therefore, the present value of both [[An Asset Allocation Primer|investment]] opportunities are equal
+Therefore, the present value of both [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) opportunities are equal

 Also note hat $\ddot{a}\:_{\pi_{\Pi}}=\frac{1-v^{n}}{d}\rightarrow1=d\cdot\ddot{a}\:_{\pi_{\Pi}}+v^{n}.$